alexanderjarvis/mongo-base64id/README.md

 # Mongo Base64Id - Shell Enhancement

-An alternative to working with hexidecimal representations of ObjectId's in mongo.
+An alternative to working with hexadecimal representations of ObjectId's in mongo.

 This: